My Rules, My Tools! (part one)

 I’m back!
 It’s been quite a long time since I have put up a post but, don’t worry, I’ve been cooking up a storm!

-Today is Halloween and here, in the U.S., we celebrate by dressing up is funny or scary costumes and wander the neighborhood, searching for candy.
+Today is Halloween and here, in the U.S., we celebrate by dressing up in funny or scary costumes and wander the neighborhood, searching for candy.
 Yes, it’s very bizarre but it’s as real as it gets.

 Over the years, I have been happy to oblige by doling out candy to strangers each year.
 It’s fun, in a strange way but, I have noticed a trend over recent years that I feel I should address.
 Little kids dressed like Marvel superheroes or ghouls are perfectly fine…it’s sort of like a combination of roleplaying and community theatre, all wrapped up in a single event.
 But, every year there’s always a teenager or young adult that doesn’t even bother to dress up before ringing my door bell.